Wegovy pills are launching. Pre-order now

 Are other weight loss tablets in development?

-There are currently two weight loss tablets that have been approved in the USA and are currently being reviewed by the Medicine and Healthcare products Regulatory Agency (MHRA).
+Foundayo has been approved in the USA and is currently being reviewed by the Medicine and Healthcare products Regulatory Agency (MHRA).

 During clinical trials, patients using Foundayo saw average weight loss of 7-11%.